railsuser2014/openobject-doc-book-en/source/book/3/3_6/invoicing.rst

 By default Open ERP won't allow you to cancel an invoice once it has been approved.
 Since accounting entries have been created you theoretically can't go back and delete them.
 However in many cases it's more convenient to cancel an invoice when there's an error than to produce a credit note and reconcile the two entries.
 Your attitude to this will be influenced by current legislation in your accounting jurisdiction and your adherence to accounting purity.

 Open ERP accommodates either approach.
-Canceling an invoice can be permitted by checking the box  *Allow Cancelling Entries*  in the Journal corresponding to this invoice.
+Cancelling an invoice can be permitted by checking the box  *Allow Cancelling Entries*  in the Journal corresponding to this invoice.
 You'll then be allowed to cancel the invoice if the following two conditions are met:

 	#.
 The accounting entries haven't been reconciled or paid: if they have then you'll have to cancel the reconciliation.